Old Chief Smoke: Accomplishments

 Chief Smoke was a great horse capturer and great warrior in his youth.
-He achieved military accomplishments, and, later on, he rose rapidly as a major and prominent and recognizable headman.
-Eventually the people and council of the Lakotas chose him as one of the main-chiefs.
-After the Húŋkpa’ti′la's headman Stone Knife's death in 1797, Old Man Smoke was the head chief of one of the major prominent and most dominant and largest seven Lakota divisions: the Teton Húŋkpa’ti′la (The Camp at the End of the Circle), later on, better known as the Oglala Lakota Sioux Nation from around 1797–1800 to 1864.
+He achieved military accomplishments, and, later on, he rose rapidly as a major, prominent and recognizable headman.
+Eventually the people and council of the Lakotas chose him as one of the main chiefs.
+After the Húŋkpa’ti′la's headman Stone Knife's death in 1797, Old Man Smoke was the head chief of one of the major, prominent and most dominant and largest seven Lakota divisions: the Teton Húŋkpa’ti′la (The Camp at the End of the Circle), later on, better known as the Oglala Lakota Sioux Nation from around 1797–1800 to 1864.

 He is most noted for co-founding the Oglala's name (Those Who Scatter Their Owns) in 1834.
 The tribe solidified under central governance of Smoke when he became chief in 1797 but the tribe became loosely organized and split into two factions.
 When Smoke's rival cousin Bull Bear tried to overthrow him as the main chief in 1834, he did not succeed.
 Instead he became the first chief of the Eastern Oglalas, when Smoke separated the tribe into two divisions, Kiyaska and Itéšiča bands.
 The Kiyaska name meaning "Cutt Offs" came about when Smoke told Bull Bear and his followers that they were cut off from the tribe.
 The Itéšiča name meaning "Bad Faces" originated from when Bull Bear threw some dust in the face of Smoke after he told Bull Bear that he been cut off.
 His longstanding feud with Bull Bear which resulted in Bull Bear's death by the hands of Red Cloud in 1841.
 Chief Smoke's headdress wasn't just another ordinary headdress.
 In fact it wasn't like any other chief's headdress it was amazingly detailed and designed with the finest and longest eagle feathers available.
 It was longer than Chief Touch the Clouds's headdress, and it had special significance.
 Indeed, it was most honored and sacred among the Lakotas.
 When Chief Smoke stood or walked in full headdress, there was a magnificent train of eagle feathers trailing or dragging on the ground for many feet behind him.
 He earned these eagle feathers one by one.
 The Lakota people made and awarded him this headdress for his status as a great warrior as well as his many good deeds and a life devoted to and for his people.
 Chief Smoke's height was 6 feet 5 inches, and he weighed at least 250 pounds and was robust.